 The general rule is that in order to be tax deductible, compensation must be a reasonable payment for services.
 Smaller companies, whose employees frequently hold significant ownership interests, can control how much salary is paid to them.
 As a result, they are particularly vulnerable to IRS attack on their compensation deductions.

 Reasonable compensation is generally defined as the amount that would ordinarily be paid for like services by like enterprises under like circumstances.
-This broad definition is supplemented, for purposes of determining whether compensation is deductible as an ordinary and necessary expense, by a number of more specific factors expressed in varying forms by the IRS, and case law from the United States Tax Court and the Circuit Courts of Appeal.
+This broad definition is supplemented, for purposes of determining whether compensation is deductible as an ordinary and necessary expense, by a number of more specific factors expressed in varying forms by the IRS, and case law from the United States Tax Court and the Circuit Courts of Appeals.
 Generally, courts look to the type and extent of services provided, the financial concerns of the company, and the nature of the relationship between the employee and the employer.

 Zero pay, low pay, or too much pay that is not justified by services performed are examples of unreasonable compensation.

-Paying Personal Expenses of Employee By the Business Entity: Another area of concern for the IRS is the payment of personal expenses of an employee that are disguised as businesses expenses.
+Another area of concern for the IRS is the payment of personal expenses of an employee that are disguised as businesses expenses.
 There, the business is trying to obtain a business expense deduction without the offsetting tax paid by the employee in recognizing income.
 Many small business owners use the business or corporate account as a second pocketbook to pay personal and non-business related expenses.
 The danger is that a business and its owners can end up with the following multiple tax exposure after an IRS audit:

 The factors most often examined by the IRS in deciding whether payments are reasonable compensation for services or are, instead, non-deductible disguised dividend payments, include: